AjayVasan/File-Parser-CRUD-API-with-Progress-Tracking---NITRO/README.md

 ---

-**Note**: This is a demonstration project.
+**Note**: This project demonstrates advanced file parsing capabilities using LlamaIndex and comprehensive API design.
+Tested extensively with Postman for reliability and performance.
 For production use, consider implementing additional security measures, database integration, and proper authentication mechanisms.

+**Built with ❤️ by Ajay Vasan**